lRomul/sensorium/README.md

 Compared with related works [^10][^11], the model architecture includes a new part called the cortex.
 It is also common for all mice as the core.
-The cortex receives features with only channels and temporal dimensions.
+The cortex receives features with channels and temporal dimensions only.
-Spatial information was accumulated thanks to position encoding applied previously in the core and compressed by average pooling after the core.
+Spatial information was accumulated through position encoding applied earlier in the core and compressed by average pooling after the core.
 The primary purpose of the cortex is to smoothly increase the number of channels, which the readouts will further use.

 The building element of the module is a grouped 1D convolution followed by the channel shuffle operation [^12].